Animae-Magnae-Prodigus/blog/_posts/science-fiction/2025-01-12-James-H-Schmitz-Grandpa.md

-# World and Others: 7/9.
+# World and Others: 8/9.
 The alien environment was fabulous, with the captivating details of its fauna and flora.
 From ugly yellowhead to brutal snappers, the world felt rich and impressive.
+A lively yet dangerous world was the best place for an adventurous spirit.

-# Overall: 7/9.
+# Overall: 8/9.
 I look forward to reading  more of Schmitz's works especially his books with heroines because I'm fascinated with adventurous characters navigating intricate nature.